Pedro-Arthur/graphql-app/README.md

 # graphql-app
-GraphQL application and RESTful API made with Node and Express and a web client to consume using Vue 3
+GraphQL application and RESTful API made with Node, Express, Apollo Server and a web client to consume using Vue 3